-- 1. Type www.studentloans.gov into your internet URL toolbar. - 2.
+- 1. Type www.studentaid.gov/mpn into your internet URL toolbar. - 2.
 Click on the green sign in button. - 3.
-Once you have successfully signed in, there will be a menu in the middle of the page.
-Click on the blue "Complete Master Promissory Note" option. - 4.
-Click on the loan type 'Subsidized/Unsubsidized' - 5.
+Once you have successfully signed in, you may be asked to verify your phone number or email address. - 4.
+Once your phone number or email address is verified you will then be directed to the first section of the Master Promissory Note. - 5.
 Enter your personal and school information and click 'Continue'. - 6.
 You will need 2 personal references.
 These references are people who have known you for at least three years.
 You may use your parent, but both references cannot live at the same address.
 After entering the references click 'Continue'. - 7.
 Read each section of the terms and conditions of the loan.
 Then click the box at the bottom of the page acknowledging that you have read and understood the terms and conditions of the loan.
 Click 'Continue'. - 8.
 Enter your name and click 'Sign'. - 9.
 RIGHT CLICK the link and select the option to 'Open link in new window' to review the Master Promissory Note.
 After reviewing your Master Promissory Note, click the 'Submit' button.
 You should receive a 'Congratulations!' message. - 10.
 View and print a copy of your MPN for your records. - 11.
 KCC will receive notification of completed Master Promissory Notes within two weeks of the date the accepts the loans.
 Loan funds will not be disbursed until this confirmation has been received and Entrance Counseling has been completed.